-This post includes our first impressions having tried it out on our trip to Haven Perran Sands Holiday Park in Cornwall and longer term observations over a further four camping trips during the summer.
+This post includes our first impressions having tried it out on our trip to Haven Perran Sands Holiday Park in Cornwall and longer term observations over a further four camping trips during the summer of 2020.

 As long term followers of Tin Box Traveller will know we downsized from a large caravan to a day van in 2019.

 Whilst there are many pros and cons for caravans vs camper vans one of our worries, and an unavoidable compromise, is the living space available in a camper van.

 When we made the move from caravan to camper van we always knew we were going to need an awning.
 This would give us space to spread out and store our camping gear when on site.
 We also wanted to keep the freedom of the camper van.

 So having a driveaway awning that was quick and easy to put up was essential.

 The Cocoon Breeze* seemed the perfect solution and we have not been disappointed by the space it’s provided to store our belongings and give us somewhere to live while on site.

 Here’s what you need to know about this inflatable awning for camper vans:

 OLPRO Cocoon Breeze features

 This inflatable awning will fit camper vans between 190cm and 250cm high.